dellaboemia/RepData_PeerAssessment1/PA1_template.md

 ## Introduction

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
-These type of devices are part of the âquantified selfâ movement â a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+These type of devices are part of the "quantified self" movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.

 ## Research Question
 This analysis seeks to address the following research question:

-> What activity and behavior patterns can be ascertained from an a retrospective observation of movement data obtained from these enthusiasts?
+> What activity and behavior patterns can be ascertained from a retrospective observation of movement data obtained from these enthusiasts?

 More specifically,